The 'Many Minds' Approach to Quantum Mechanics

-An analogous situation arises in television shows like Star Trek whenever a teleporter goes wrong and two copies of an individual are made.
-It is often argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives and become very different people.
-There appears to be three options for what could happen to us after this sort of branching takes place; either we become one of the potential observers, all of the potential observers, or none of them.
+An analogous situation sometimes arises in science fiction shows like Star Trek when the transporter malfunctions and two copies of an individual are made.
+It can be argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.
+There appears to be three options for what could happen to us when this sort of branching takes place: either we become one of the potential observers, all of the potential observers, or none of the potential observers.

 The term 'many minds' was coined by American philosophers David Albert and Barry Loewer in 1988.
-Albert and Loewer relied on a dualistic theory of the mind and first suggested that we must have one mind before and after branching.
+Albert and Loewer relied on a dualistic theory of the mind and first suggested that we must have one mind before, and after, branching.
 The problem with this is that the other observers will be 'mindless hulks', people who act in every other way like a person but are not 'ensouled', and there would be no way to know the difference between the two.
-In response to this problem Albert and Loewer suggested that every brain must be associated with an infinity of minds so that they can be distributed in accordance with the Born rule.
+In response to this problem, Albert and Loewer suggested that every brain must be associated with an infinity of minds, so that they can be distributed after a split in accordance with the Born rule.
 Albert and Loewer suggested that Deutsch's probability justification can be transposed to the many minds approach, with the uncertainly relating to which world any one particular mind will end up in.

-In 1989, British philosopher Michael Lockwood suggested that the many minds approach does not have to rely on a dualistic theory of the mind.
-Lockwood claimed that the many minds approach is the first scientific theory that implies subjective experiences are necessary and that the "irreducibly perspectival character to what is revealed in consciousness" arises "quite naturally, and independently" within it.
-This is because the many minds approach leads directly to a view "of the world as, in some sense, a sum of perspectives…the inevitable selectivity involved in a point of view is automatically accommodated, via the idea that consciousness is tied to one amongst a potential infinity of what, in the context of quantum mechanics, are known as representations" (Lockwood, 1989, pp.176-177).
+In Mind, Brain & the Quantum: The Compound "I", first published in 1989, British philosopher Michael Lockwood suggested that the many minds approach does not have to rely on a dualistic theory of the mind.
+Lockwood claimed that the many minds approach is the first scientific theory that implies subjective experiences are necessary, and that the "irreducibly perspectival character to what is revealed in consciousness" arises "quite naturally, and independently" within it.
+This is because the many minds approach leads directly to a view "of the world as, in some sense, a sum of perspectives…the inevitable selectivity involved in a point of view is automatically accommodated, via the idea that consciousness is tied to one amongst a potential infinity of what, in the context of quantum mechanics, are known as representations".

 In contrast to Albert and Loewer, who claimed that you will only become one of the observers present after a quantum interaction, Lockwood appears to suggest that you become them all.
 In fact, Lockwood argued that it does not make sense to ask who you will become.
-In 1986, English philosopher Derek Parfit considered a number of though experiments involving the mind being duplicated or modified until it is no longer logical to ask when 'you' cease to exist.
+In 1986, British philosopher Derek Parfit considered a number of thought experiments involving the mind being duplicated, or modified, until it is no longer logical to ask when 'you' cease to exist.
 Parfit concluded that it is meaningless to ask, before branching, which of a multiple set of people you will become.
 This is an empty question because there is no determinate answer even if we know everything there is to know.
-In a way you will be none of them and in a way you will be them all.
+In a way, you will be none of them, and, in a way, you will be them all.
 Parfit suggested we replace the notion of identity with that of personal survival, here we care about what happens to our future-selves but recognise that they are not us.

-Lockwood's many minds approach suggests that there is an importance attached to the measure, or weight of a world.
-Saying that a world has twice the weight as another "is parallel to saying, for example, that this pain lasted twice as long as the last one" or that "this pain is, superpositionally speaking, twice as extensive as that" (Lockwood, 1996a, pp.182).
-Lockwood went on to argue that it is "rational for an instantaneous mind to care equally about all of its successors" and that "this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity" (Lockwood, 1996b, pp.451).
+Lockwood's many minds approach suggests that there is an importance attached to the measure, or 'weight' of a world.
+Lockwood claimed that saying that a world has twice the weight as another "is parallel to saying, for example, that this pain lasted twice as long as the last one" or that "this pain is, superpositionally speaking, twice as extensive as that".
+Lockwood went on to argue that it is "rational for an instantaneous mind to care equally about all of its successors" and that "this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity".

 Lockwood appears to advocate a utilitarian approach to morality.
-Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789, the principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.
-In order to quantify happiness Bentham considered; intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event) and extent (the amount of people it effects).
-Lockwood suggested that we should add the potential weight of a world to the list with the following example; "Imagine that I am wired up to a pleasure machine, capable of administering some pleasurable sensation, of a fixed intensity, for different durations, and that these different durations are associated, respectively, with distinct outcomes of a quantum measurement."
-In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs" (Lockwood, 1996b, pp.451).
+Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789.
+The principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.
+In order to quantify happiness Bentham considered intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event), and extent (the amount of people it effects).
+Lockwood suggested that we should add the potential weight of a world to the list with the following example: "Imagine that I am wired up to a pleasure machine, capable of administering some pleasurable sensation, of a fixed intensity, for different durations, and that these different durations are associated, respectively, with distinct outcomes of a quantum measurement".
+In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs".

-Vaidman argued that someone should not agree to play games such as quantum Russian roulette because the version of themselves that survives will be in a world with a low weight.
-Quantum Russian roulette is similar to Russian roulette accept that the gun is triggered by a quantum event.
-This means that the players will branch every time they pull the trigger so that they both live and die.
-One version of each player is guaranteed to win but there will be many more worlds where they die.
+Vaidman argued that someone should not agree to play games such as quantum Russian roulette, because the version of them that survives will be in a world with a low weight.
+Quantum Russian roulette is similar to Russian roulette, except that the gun is triggered by a quantum event.
+This means that the players will branch every time they pull the trigger, so that they both live and die.

-The concept of quantum suicide extends the idea of quantum Russian roulette in order to differentiate between the collapse and Bohm approaches and some versions of the Everett approach.
-The idea behind quantum suicide is that you would never observe a world where you instantaneously die and so, from your perspective, every time you pull the trigger you live.
-This would not be the case if every eventuality was not realised.
-This idea was first proposed by Austrian mathematician Hans Moravec in 1987 and French philosopher Bruno Marchal in 1988, Swedish-American cosmologist Max Tegmark extended the idea in 1998.
-Moravec considered a situation where scientists are unable to turn on a particle accelerator because every time they try something stops them.
-He suggested that this is the only thing that we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.
+The concept of quantum suicide extends the idea of quantum Russian roulette in order to differentiate between the collapse and Bohm approaches, and different versions of the Everett approach.
+The idea behind quantum suicide is that, if you are somehow all of the observers after branching, then you would never observe a world where you instantaneously die and so, from your perspective, every time you pull the trigger you must live.
+This idea was first proposed by Austrian mathematician Hans Moravec in 1987 and French philosopher Bruno Marchal in 1988.
+Swedish-American cosmologist Max Tegmark extended the idea in 1998.
+Moravec considered a situation where scientists are unable to turn on a particle accelerator, because every time they try something stops them.
+He suggested that this is the only thing that we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.‹ ›